bairyn/fuhivla-forms/table-simplified-info.md

-Likewise ‘brodacraubacadafagajakalamanaporosotovoxozo’ has path 18 10 (‘`ccvcvv -> `’ ‘`(ccvv)`’) followed by extra text, so no matter what comes after it (once we parse ‘brodacrau’, we know it's a fu'ivla), as long as it's otherwise a valid y-less brival, it's a fu'ivla.
+Likewise ‘brodacraubacadafagajakalamanaporosotovoxozo’ has path 18 10 (‘`ccvcvv -> `’ ‘`(ccvv)`’) followed by extra text, so no matter what comes after it (once we parse ‘brodacrau’, we know it's a fu'ivla), as long as it's otherwise a valid y-less brivla, it's a fu'ivla.